 As we’ve mentioned before, Hosoya is well known as a dubber, doing it parallel with his anime and game works.
-Dubbing movies, dramas and documentaries has been a normal thing for him, amounting an extensive list of credits under his name.
+Dubbing movies, dramas and documentaries have been a normal thing for him, amounting to an extensive list of credits under his name.

 Hosoyan is actually another seiyuu that ascended to their ranks, being the official voice of Taylor Lautner in the Twillight franchise, as well as the official voice of Kim Jaejoong (having dubbed “Code name: Jackal” and “Triangle” – this one alongside Katsuyuki Konishi and Yuto Suzuki – so far).

-Other series he’s dubbed include: iCarly, 24 -TWENTY FOUR-, THE BRIDGE, Smallville, Monk, Dream High 2, Dollhouse, Supernatural and Criminal Minds.
-Due to his versatile voice tone he’s been able to dub more than 40 different actors across the most various genres.
+Other series he’s dubbed include iCarly, 24 -TWENTY FOUR-, THE BRIDGE, Smallville, Monk, Dream High 2, Dollhouse, Supernatural and Criminal Minds.
+Due to his versatile voice tone, he’s been able to dub more than 40 different actors across the most varied genres.

 It’s no joke when we mention that Hosoyan has more than 200 credits in games alone.
 Otome, platforms, even dubbing foreign games.

-He’s everywhere when it comes to this entertainment medium ever since 2012.
+He’s been everywhere when it comes to this entertainment medium ever since 2012.